ManalEzzat/HABIT_TRACHER/README.md

 # 🌿 Habits Dashboard

-A fully responsive habit-tracking dashboard built with pure **HTML, CSS & JavaScript** — no backend, no database, no framework.
+A fully responsive habit-tracking dashboard built with pure **HTML, CSS & JavaScript** — no backend, no database, bootstrap framework.
 All data lives in the browser via `localStorage`.

 ## ✨ Features